MKLab-ITI/pygrank/documentation/tips.md

 algorithm = pg.PageRank(alpha=0.9, tol=1.E-9, max_iters=1000)
 ```
-For historical reasons (e.g. compatibility with `networkx`),
+For compatibility with `networkx` and other historical practices,
 these are not the default parameters values.
-But they tend to work well in big graphs.
+However, they tend to work well in big graphs.
 A little explanation on
 the choices:
 - Personalized PageRank is equivalent to stochastic random
 walks with average length *1/(1-alpha)* hops away from